bahsim/idgl-dev-system/01-patterns/04-Pattern-Legacy-Onboarding.md

 *   **When to Use:** When there is a strategic commitment to modernize an entire legacy system and you have dedicated resources for a large-scale documentation and structuring effort.
 *   **Process:** The onboarding is treated as a formal **Development Phase**.
     1.  **Main Goal:** "Onboard the legacy 'Monolith' project into the IDGL framework."
-    2.  **System Design:** This task analyzes the monolith and produces a spec that identifies its core architectural modules.
+    2.  **System Design:** An AI-assisted task where the practitioner prompts an AI to analyze the monolith and produce a spec that identifies its core architectural modules.
-    3.  **Comprehensive Plan:** This task creates a plan to execute an onboarding task for each identified module.
+    3.  **Comprehensive Plan:** An AI-assisted task to create a plan to execute an onboarding task for each identified module.
-    4.  **Execution:** The practitioner works through the generated tasks (e.g., `01_onboard_auth_module/`, `02_onboard_payment_module/`).
-The intent for each is to reverse-engineer the spec for that part of the legacy code.
+    4.  **Execution (Per Module):**
+        *   An AI agent is instructed to reverse-engineer a `Draft Spec` from the legacy code.
+        *   The **practitioner reviews and edits the `Draft Spec`**, correcting any logic to reflect the *desired* behavior, not just the existing buggy behavior.
+This human-led step produces the canonical `Spec v1.0`.
 *   **Result:** The `.idgl/sustaining/` directory is fully populated with the baseline structures for all modules of the legacy application, making the entire project ready for future sustaining work.

 ## Strategy 2: Just-in-Time Onboarding (as a Sustaining Activity)